rohan2017/BMP388_DEV_I2C/README.md

 - In NORMAL mode barometer returns results at the specified standby time interval
 - Highly configurable, allows for changes to pressure and temperature oversampling, IIR filter and standby time
 - Polling or interrupt driven measurements (using the BMP388's external INT pin)
-- Storage and burst reading of up to 70 temperature and pressure measurements using the BMP388's internal 512KB FIFO memory
+- Storage and burst reading of up to 72 temperature and pressure measurements using the BMP388's internal 512 byte FIFO memory

+##__Contents__

+Version

 ## __Version__